-With its 3000mAh battery, the power pack on the G3 is certainly big enough, but it has to fire all those extra pixels, which could limit things.
-But then again, it's also got the ultra-efficient Snapdragon 801 CPU that even made an HTC phone last through the day without giving up the ghost.
+I was keen to check out the battery life on the LG G3.
+With its 3,000mAh battery, the power pack on the G3 is certainly big enough, but it has to fire all those extra pixels, which could limit things.
+Then again, it's also got the ultra-efficient Snapdragon 801 CPU that even made an HTC phone last through the day without giving up the ghost.

-Well, let me let you wait no longer: the battery life is great.
-It's not quite as impressive as other LG phones, but given the extra power that's needed as well as other brightness controls, it's a stellar effort and one that will easily see you through a day or so of medium to hard use.
+Well, the battery life is great.
+It's not quite as impressive as other LG phones, but given the extra power that's needed as well as other brightness controls, it's a stellar effort and one that will easily see you through a day or so of medium-to-hard use.

 It all depends on what you're doing.
 The frame rate of the display will slow down if not needed, as will the clock speed of the 2.5GHz quad-core CPU, and the LCD controls themselves also adapt to your usage, and it all works well together.

-It's interesting to note that LG doesn't seem to have the same Ultra/Extreme power saving mode as seen on the HTC One M8 and Samsung Galaxy S5 – I've not been convinced of their need to be a headline feature, but if you're in a pinch these modes can turn the phone down to the minimum power drain possible.
+It's interesting to note that LG doesn't seem to have the same Ultra/Extreme power saving mode as seen on the HTC One M9 and Samsung Galaxy S6 – I've not been convinced of their need to be a headline feature, but if you're in a pinch these modes can turn the phone down to the minimum power drain possible.

 It's not needed, but such is the synergy between what Samsung and LG do with their flagship phones I'd have expected to see it there.

 It's also great to see the LG G3 coming with wireless charging out of the box, although not all models will have this feature.
 It's frustrating that it's not a standard feature on more handsets, as it would help with the proliferation of the method of charging a phone.

 LG says this wireless charging is based on the Qi standard, and while it seems to be a little confused over which charging pads it uses, it's ace to see it there from the start.